Sable/wu-wei-handbook/replicate-using-an-experiment-description-file.md

 # Replicate an experiment using an experiment description file

 Experiments describe which artifacts and parameters were used to obtain performance results.
 They allow the concise specification of a complete configuration.
-For example, the entire setup that was created step-by-step in the [replicate an existing experiment guide](replicate-an-experiment.md) can be specified with the following experiment description file:
+For example, the entire setup that was created step-by-step to [perform an experiment using existing artifacts](experiment-with-existing-artifacts.md) can be specified with the following experiment description file:

     {
       "type": "experiment",